ivy-llc/ivy/docs/overview/deep_dive/docstring_examples.rst

 **Functional Examples**

-To recap, *functional* examples show the function being called like so :code:`ivy.func_name(...)`, and these should be added to docstring of the function in the Ivy API :func:`ivy.func_name`.
+To recap, *functional* examples show the function being called like so :code:`ivy.func_name(...)`, and these should be added to the docstring of the function in the Ivy API :func:`ivy.func_name`.

 Firstly, we should include *functional* examples with :class:`ivy.Array` instances in the input.